Use Case

 Summary: Why choose Basler HDR imaging?

 For high-speed lines or detail-critical inspections, no single HDR method fits all.
-That’s why Basler offers a flexible portfolio to match different motion and imaging requirements:
+That’s why Basler offers more flexible HDR solutions to meet different motion and imaging requirements:

 Our custom capabilities